 Creamy Leek & Mushroom Pasta

-One pot, light and creamy, leek and mushroom pasta with fresh herbs, ricotta, and parmesan that comes together in just 30 minutes.
+Light and creamy, leek and mushroom pasta with fresh herbs that comes together in just 30 minutes.
 Perfect for a quick weeknight dinner!

 Prep Time: 10 minutes